gshipley/summitlab14/Chapters/07-Creating_PHP_applications.md

 * `app-root` - Contains your core application code as well as your data directory where persistent data is stored.
 * `git` - Your private Git repository that was created upon gear creation.
-* `php-5.3` - The core PHP runtime and associated configuration files.
+* `php` - The core PHP runtime and associated configuration files.
 Your application is served from this directory.

 Let's close our SSH session and return to your local machine: